Co-Founder and CEO

 College for Social Innovation

-Eric Schwarz is the co-founder and chief executive office of the College for Social Innovation (CfSI), which brings together colleges and social sector organizations to create fully-credited, semester-long experiential learning opportunities that are meaningful, accessible, and life-changing.
+Eric Schwarz is the co-founder and chief executive officer of the College for Social Innovation (CfSI), which brings together colleges and social sector organizations to create fully-credited, semester-long experiential learning opportunities that are meaningful, accessible, and life-changing.
 CfSI’s mission is to educate and inspire the next generation of social problem solvers.

 Eric is the co-founder and former chief executive officer of Citizen Schools, a successful social enterprise that scaled to a $30 million annual budget and has impacted the after-school and extended learning time fields across the U.S. Eric served as one of the first two vice presidents at City Year and previously served as a journalist for the Oakland Tribune and The Patriot Ledger, where he was nominated for a Pulitzer Prize.
 He also worked as national student director for Senator Gary Hart’s 1984 presidential campaign.